janhq/docs/blog/2024-03-25-data-is-a-moat.md

 ### Smoothing Distribution Shifts

-As described above, with the mixture of the pretrained dataset ensures smoother distribution shifts when introducing new information, as it embodies a comprehensive spectrum of prior knowledge.
+As described above, with the mixture of the pre-trained dataset ensures smoother distribution shifts when introducing new information, as it embodies a comprehensive spectrum of prior knowledge.

 This continuity in knowledge transition helps in maintaining the robustness of the model against sudden changes, akin to providing a more gradual learning curve where the new information is incrementally integrated with the existing knowledge base.